NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 Finally, there is a lot of functionality in ggtree and other functions that isn't discussed here. use `?ggtree` and `?gheatmap` in R to see additional arguments and possibilities for different visualization of trees.

 # The distanceR package
 The distanceR package make it easier to calculate trees, annotate and add heatmaps without the use of all the functions above.
-The package is available on Håkon's github page listed above.
+The package is available on [Håkon's github page](https://github.com/hkaspersen/distanceR.git).
 In short, the functions can be used as follows:

 ```{R}